YashTaneja18/Ano-Chat---Android-App-With-java/README.md

 - All users are added to all groups—no private or selective groups at this stage.
 - Best suited for small-scale testing due to the open-group model.

----

-## Contributing
-This is a showcase project, but feedback is welcome!
-Feel free to:
-- Open an issue for bugs or suggestions.
-- Fork the repository and submit a pull request if you’d like to enhance it.